-In this section, we examine the short-term impact of the motorcycle safeguard policy, ignoring the effect on long-term strategies, including the upgrading of quality.
-Such long-term effects of the policy are analyzed in the subsequent section.
+In this section, we examine the impact of the motorcycle safeguard policy.
 We assume that all Japanese motorcycles with 699 cc or larger engines were imported at the normal tariff rate of 4.4 percent, the same tariff rate that applied to motorcycles below 700 cc in engine size, and calculate firm sales and prices using the new equilibrium for each period.
 This assumption should not change the nature of the supply and demand equations described in the previous sections, because, as discussed in Section 2, safeguard protection appeared exogenous to the evolution of the US motorcycle market in the 1983-1987 period.